Attoric/MemGPT-Discord/README.md

 3. copy `example-config.json` to  `config.json` and fill in the variables for your environment
 4. Run `node index.js`

+# Support

+If you need help with the bot or have any questions feel free to join the Attoric discord server: https://discord.gg/attoric For MemGPT support join the MemGPT discord server: https://discord.gg/wuQuyZ8dR6

 # Contributing

 Feel free to open a PR if you'd like to contribute to the project.
 We're always looking for more people to help out!